Cosby1992/CPH-business-assingments/Data Science/Assignment_3_optimization/README.md

 2. Run the file you are interested in from ```letterfrequencies\src\main\java\cphbusiness\ufo\letterfrequencies```

 # Troubleshoot
-If you are using IntelliJ it can be nessesary to change the root director for the project as well as maybe changing the output folder.
+If you are using IntelliJ it can be nessesary to change the root directory for the project as well as maybe changing the output folder.

-These settings can be changed from ```file -> project structure -> project```
+These settings can be changed from ```file -> project structure -> project```.